Biden predicts Dems will win 40 House seats, take back Senate

 Breaking News Emails

 "I predict to you the Democrats will win 40 seats in the House.
-And I predict to you there's a slightly better than even chance we win the Senate," Biden said in a speech during a visit to London.
+And I predict to you there's a slightly better than even chance we win the Senate," Biden said in a speech in London.

 He said a deep dissatisfaction with President Donald Trump and his administration would result in the Democratic wave.

-"President Trump is the only president — and I've been there for nine now — who when things are going very well in terms of the economy, his numbers aren’t going up," said Biden at the Chatham House international relations think tank.
+"President Trump is the only president — and I've been there for nine now — who when things are going very well in terms of the economy, his numbers aren’t going up," said Biden at Chatham House, an international relations think tank.

 "What's holding him down is this battle for the soul.
 Who are we?
 You're seeing that played out."